AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Symbolic Explanations: Construction

-Concretely, for the first refinement, we execute the PBT to collect a number of failing inputs and their corresponding exceptions, which are then presented to the PBT agent for review relative to the bug report.
-If the agent judges that any such failing input $i$, is failing for reasons irrelevant to the bug report, we backtrack to the \emph{Symbolize} step to write a new PBT.
-We also enrich the PBT generating prompt to rule out the failing inputs.
-This refinement could strengthen $I$, $O$, or both.
+\paragraph{Refinement} In the final step, we refine the PBT to improve its accuracy.
+Specifically, this step serves to guarantee that $\hoare{I}{P}{O}$ holds as per Definition~\ref{def:symbolic_expl}.
+To achieve this, two types of problems need to be detected and addressed.
+First, some failing inputs may fail for reasons unrelated to the described issue.
+To handle this, we either strengthen $I$ to prevent the PBT from generating irrelevant inputs, or strengthen $O$ so that these inputs do not trigger spurious failures.
+Concretely, we execute the PBT to collect failing inputs and their corresponding exceptions, which are then presented to the PBT agent for review relative to the issue description.
+If the agent determines that any failing input $i$ is irrelevant to the described issue, the PBT is routed back to the symbolization step to generate a new PBT.
+Additionally, the PBT generation prompt is enriched to exclude these irrelevant failing inputs.

-For the second refinement, we execute the PBT to find passing inputs, i.e., inputs that satisfy $I$ but do not lead to $O$.
-The PBT agent is then presented with the passing inputs and prompted to revise the input condition $I$, so that the passing inputs are excluded from the PBT.
-Under the Hypothesis framework we use, the revision to $I$ is either an additional \texttt{assume} statement filtering out passing inputs, or a change to the input generator function.
-After revision, the PBT will be executed again to check for the existence of passing inputs, and the revision will repeat until no passing input is found.
+The second potential problem is that, even after ensuring that all failing inputs are relevant, the PBT may still generate passing inputs.
+To address the problem, we strengthen $I$ to filter out these inputs.
+While one could also attempt to fix the problem by weakening $O$, we avoid doing so, as this could incorrectly reject a correct program $P'$, reducing the usefulness of the symbolic explanation.
+Concretely, we execute the PBT to identify passing inputs---those that satisfy $I$ but do not lead to $O$.
+Any passing inputs are then presented to the agent, which is prompted to revise the input condition $I$ to exclude the inputs.
+Under the Hypothesis framework, the revision takes the form of either an additional \texttt{assume} statement filtering out the passing inputs or a modification to the input generator function.
+After revision, the PBT is executed again to check for passing inputs, and the process repeats until all inputs lead to the target failure.